orientechnologies/orientdb-docs/tinkerpop3/OrientDB-TinkerPop3.md

 In version pior 3.0, OrientDB uses the [TinkerPop 2.x](https://github.com/tinkerpop/blueprints) implementation as the default for [Java Graph API](../java/Graph-Database-Tinkerpop.md).

 Starting from version 3.0, OrientDB ships it's own APIs for handling Graphs ([Multi-Model API](../java/Java-MultiModel-API.md)).
-Those APIs are used to implements the TinkerPop 3 interfaces.
+Those APIs are used to implement the TinkerPop 3 interfaces.

 The OrientDB TinkerPop development happens [here](https://github.com/orientechnologies/orientdb-gremlin)